zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Simon says, “I know that some people spend 20 years  in the same company, climbing the corporate ladder and working toward th eir pension, but that’s just not me.”
 The expression “to climb (climb) the corporate  (corporate) ladder (ladder)” means to work in a single company, going from one j ob to the next, each time getting a better job, but doing it slowly.

-So you begin in one job, and then you get another j ob in the same company that is better paying and has more responsibility, and t hen you get another job a few years later in the same company, higher up in the c ompany.
+So you begin in one job, and then you get another j ob in the same company that is better paying and has more responsibility, and then you get another job a few years later in the same company, higher up in the c ompany.
 That would be “climbing the corporate ladder.”
 A “pension” (pensi on) is money that the company gives you after you retire, money that you will liv e on after you retire.
 Maggie says, “Aren’t you afraid companies won’t invest in you because they’re afraid you’ll jump ship?”

 “To invest” (invest) in a person, in someone, means  to spend money and time on a person, perhaps giving that person more skills or  training so that that person will be a better employee, a better worker for you.
-Maggie is saying that if companies think he’s not going to stay very long, t hey won’t invest in him.
+Maggie is saying that if companies think he’s not going to stay very long, they won’t invest in him.
 They won’t give him a lot of extra training.
 They’ll be afraid that he will “jump (jump) ship (ship).”
-The expression “to jump ship” means t o leave a company or an organization and move to a different one, often whe n the company is having a difficult time.
+The expression “to jump ship” means to leave a company or an organization and move to a different one, often whe n the company is having a difficult time.

 If you can imagine a ship out on the ocean, a large  boat, and the boat is beginning to sink, beginning to go down into the wa ter, the first thing you would want to do is jump to another ship.
 You would want to move to another ship that was not sinking.
 A person who moves from a failing company, from a company that doesn’t seem to be doing very well, to a more successful company could be said to be “jumping ship” – to be moving to the bet ter company.
 Simon is not afraid that companies will be afraid to invest in h im.
 He says, “It hasn’t happened yet.”